stenzek/duckstation/README.md

 macOS Ventura (13.3) is required, as this is also the minimum requirement for Qt.

 To download:

- - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-mac-release.zip`.
+1. Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-mac-release.zip`.
- - Extract the zip by double-clicking it.
+2. Extract the zip by double-clicking it.
- - Open `DuckStation.app`, optionally moving it to your desired location first.
+3. Open `DuckStation.app`, optionally moving it to your desired location first.

+If you receive a message about the app being from an unidentified developer:

+1. Open System Settings -> Privacy & Security, or enter "Gatekeeper" in the search bar.
+2. Under the "Security" section, there should be a message about DuckStation being blocked.
+Click "Open Anyway".

- - Depending on GateKeeper configuration, you may need to right click -> Open the first time you run it, as code signing certificates are out of the question for a project which brings in zero revenue.
+Unfortunately this is required as Apple requires code signing for apps to be run without warnings, and I do not have a code signing certificate since a yearly cost is out of the question for a project which brings in zero revenue.

 ### Android